ekino/EkinoNewRelicBundle/README.md

 The bundle comes with two built-in transaction naming strategies. `route` and `controller`, naming the New Relic transaction after the route or controller respectively.
 However, the bundle supports custom transaction naming strategies through the `service` configuration option.
 If you have selected the `service` configuration option, you must pass the name of your own transaction naming service as the `transaction_naming_service` configuration option.

-The transaction naming service class must implement the `Ekino\Bundle\NewRelicBundle\TransactionNamingStrategy\TransactionNamingStrategyInterface` interface.
+The transaction naming service class must implement the `Ekino\NewRelicBundle\TransactionNamingStrategy\TransactionNamingStrategyInterface` interface.
 For more information on creating your own services, see the Symfony documentation on [Creating/Configuring Services in the Container](http://symfony.com/doc/current/book/service_container.html#creating-configuring-services-in-the-container).

 ## Symfony HTTP Cache